One of world's top rugby squads visited Notre Dame campus earlier this month.

 Howley spent the previous 3 years as an Assistant Strength and Conditioning Coach at the University of Notre Dame.
 During this time he implemented all strength and conditioning programs for Men's Soccer, Women's Rowing, Men's and Women's Golf and Women's Tennis.

-Prior to coming to Notre Dame, Howley worked at the Eastern Ranges Football Club (Australian Football) as a Strength and Condition Coach from 2007-2009, and then was a High Performance manager from 2009-2011.
+Prior to coming to Notre Dame, Howley worked at the Eastern Ranges Football Club (Australian Football) as a Strength and Conditioning Coach from 2007-2009, and then was a High Performance manager from 2009-2011.
 Howley started at Notre Dame as an intern within the Strength and Conditioning department in 2011, and has previously volunteered as a strength and conditioning assistant at the Hawthorn Football Club (AFL).

 Hailing originally from Melbourne, Australia, Howley currently resides in South Bend, Ind.